kpet/clvk/README.md

   All groups are enabled by default.
 The first group enabled replaces the default.

+* `CLVK_LOG_GROUPS_ONLY` controls whether warnings/errors/fatals log messages
+  from disabled groups should still be printed out or not (default: false, meaning that all warnings/errors/fatals log messages will be printed out even if their group is disabled).

 * `CLVK_CLSPV_PATH` to provide a path to the clspv binary to use

 * `CLVK_LLVMSPIRV_BIN` to provide a path to the llvm-spirv binary to use